Updated: Dec 7, 2022

 There is no more urgent task in developing a sustainable future than continually upskilling the new (and old) workforce.
 Are academic systems designed for this?
 And what about the classic Systems Engineering methods - are they ripe for a major disruption?

 In this talk I speak on both the GM Ignition Switch and the Boeing 737 Max.
 For in-depth articles on same, see My Writing.
+Or see this Wall Street Journal article, which discusses the failure to change part numbers, but not the cultural impacts as to why that may have occurred.

 Other Thinkers on Systems Complexity